tylerpearson/california-laws-api/README.md

 For a direct link to the JSON for a law, pass the id in the URL.
 For example https://api.calilaws.com/v1/sections/ELEC1500.20048177

+### Search

+Search the state code with `https://api.calilaws.com/v1/search/<search term>`.
+For example https://api.calilaws.com/v1/search/landlord.
+The search is setup with Elasticsearch.

 ## Database setup

 ### Locally